 “So what happens to our contract?”

 Madeline nodded, accepting his reasoning and rose from the bed to go sort herself out in the bathroom mirror.
-She didn’t bother with makeup, or straightening out her hair, but rather wanted to just freshen up her look so it wouldn’t be obvious to anyone in the restaurant that she’d just woken up.
-Slipping her sandals on, she went with Levi down the elevator to the modestly sized pizzeria that was adjacent to the hotel’s traditional restaurant.
+She didn’t bother straightening out her hair but just wanted to freshen up her look so it wouldn’t be obvious that she’d just woken up.
+Slipping her sandals on, she went with Levi down the elevator to the modestly-sized pizzeria that was adjacent to the hotel’s traditional restaurant.
 As they sat and ate, they discussed the plan for getting back home.
 They weren’t due to fly out of Spain for another three days, but Levi should be able to bump the flight up as long there was room for them, one of the perks of traveling international business class.
-He’d arrange for two tickets out of Resnik heading to Barcelona tomorrow, and then arrange the flight back to the U.S.
+He’d arrange for two tickets out of Resnik heading to Barcelona tomorrow and then arrange the flight back to the U.S.

-They both slept comfortably that night in separate beds, and despite the pace of the previous days, where freshed the next morning.
-They checked out from the coastal Croatian hotel easily, with Levi putting in his brown contact lenses in the car before driving out to Resnik airport and booking a flight to Barcelona.
+They both slept comfortably that night in separate beds, and despite the pace of the previous days, where refreshed the next morning.
+Checking out from the coastal Croatian hotel was easy, with Levi putting in his brown contact lenses in the car before driving out to the airport and booking their flight.
 Once in Spain, Levi was able to rebook them on an earlier flight without any issues.
 After a relaxing lunch at a lounge in the concourse, they boarded the long flight back to Seattle.

 More than ten hours later, they were finally back at Levi’s apartment, and Madeline was more thankful to see her own bed than she realized she would be.

-The first thing she did was take a nice, long hot bath and change into a oversized t-shirt and her comfy sleep shorts.
+The first thing she did was take a nice, long hot bath and change into an oversized t-shirt and her comfy sleep shorts.
 After drying her hair and brushing her teeth, she unloaded the suitcase that had made it to the loft ahead of them, and then journeyed out of her room to find Levi.
-She found him found him sitting at his desk in the room above his bedroom, likewise changed into a pair of black baggy pajama pants and a short-sleeved white henley-styled t-shirt.
+He was sitting at his desk in the room above his bedroom, likewise changed into a pair of black baggy pajama pants and a short-sleeved white henley-style t-shirt.

 He motioned for her to come in.